 Japanese calligraphy, otherwise known as shodo, is the artistic writing of the Japanese language and has been part of their culture for well over 1,000 years.
-Here we will give a basic overview of how it started, why it’s important to Japan and how you yourself can begin practicing it.
+Here we will give a basic overview of how it started, why it’s essential to Japan and how you can begin practicing it.

 - Why is calligraphy important to Japan?